markd2/MarkDnD/ReptileGod/dungeon-handouts/d-27-altar-of-evil.md

 Hearing the door open, he glances over his shoulder without recognition.

 "oh good, you're here.
+Wasn't expecting you for a couple of days.
-Take those boxes up to John Parker before he finishes unloading the new recruits"
+Take those boxes up to John Parker before he finishes unloading the new recruits" (evil laugh)

 and then he goes back to what he's doing.